mickfuzz/phd4/_posts/thesis_chapters/2025-7-9-Appendices_v2.md

 - Emotional when J. who was dyslexic was able to do the code pattern matching exercise.
 - Felt they neglected Tony

+**Interview data**

+Transcript of S and J
+The testing of the jigsaw activity

+While the flexible / non-testing nature of the environment makes claims here difficult, a reflection by a parent interview data on a testing activity in P1 is relevant.
+S parent of J and T on completion of a jigsaw test, celebrated seeing that her family were able to recognise and order the code structures presented as validation of the experiential, non-instructional approach (see appendix.learningmap).

 <!-- End of course evaluation at show case for  P 1.
 Find extracts from here
 https://docs.google.com/document/d/1VL8FPnrBUbcpwL1nmGLCsF1t2JjkitQV_3N8DYeFcoM/edit -->